praneshvittal/capistranotuts/README.md

  ```

- The above task will first execute the hostname command on all servers and subsequently execute the list command.
+ The above task will first execute the hostname command on all servers first and subsequently execute the list command.

  To run a task in sequence: